Dev8683/pvsneslibwiki/PVSneslib-and-Programmer-Notepad.md

 If an error occurs, that's because your installation is not good, sorry about that.
 You can post your problem in our [Discord](https://discord.gg/VdG2rgwZ), here in [Issues Part](https://github.com/alekmaul/pvsneslib/issues), or [Portabledev Forum](http://www.portabledev.com/smf/index.php) (less active).
 We will help you as soon as possible.

-Ok, now your template directory is cleaned, you can run the //make// command (with shortcut, remember ).
+Ok, now your template directory is cleaned, you can run the "make" command (with the shortcut, remember).
 You will have the following things in your Programmer's Notepad output window.

 ```